apache/druid/docs/configuration/index.md

 ### Metrics monitors for each service

+Metric monitoring is an essential part of Druid operations.
+Druid includes

 :::caution

-Because each monitor is meant for a specific service or services, make sure you configure them for the correct service unless it is meant for any service.
-For example, if a monitor is meant for the Historical service, configure it in `historical/runtime.properties` rather than `_common/common.runtime.properties`.
+The `runtime.properties` file for each service overrides the common configuration file (`common.runtime.properties`).
+They are not additive.
+This means that if you add any monitors to a specific service, that service only has the monitors specified in its `runtime.properties` file even if there are additional ones listed in the common file.

 :::

-Metric monitoring is an essential part of Druid operations.
-The following table lists the monitors that are available and which service you should configure the monitor for:
+The following table lists the monitors that are available and the services you could configure the monitor for:

 |Name|Description|Service|
 |----|-----------|-------|